 The study of formally smooth 4-manifolds should be much like that of smooth manifolds in higher dimensions, since the Whitney trick is available under assumptions on fundamental groups \cite{FreedmanQuinn:TO4M}.
 In particular, it may be possible to obtain versions of the homological stability and stable homology results of Galatius and Randal-Williams in this setting (see \cite{GalatiusRandalWilliams:MSMUG} for a survey).
 If so, one can study the moduli space $\mathcal{M}^\f(M)$ of formally smooth manifolds isomorphic to $M$ using the methods of homotopy theory, just as one studies the moduli space $\mathcal{M}^\s(M)$ of smooth manifolds diffeomorphic to $M$ in higher dimensions.

-Next, we wish to separate the ``exotic smooth structures'' from the ``formal smooth structures'' by defining a moduli space of ``exotic'' smooth manifolds formally isomorphic to $M$.
-Fixing a formal smooth manifold $M$, this moduli space is defined as the homotopy fiber
+Next, we wish to separate the ``exotic smooth structures'' from the ``formally smooth structures'' by defining a moduli space of ``exotic'' smooth manifolds formally isomorphic to $M$.
+Fixing a formally smooth manifold $M$, this moduli space is defined as the homotopy fibre

 over the specified structure.
 As we argued above, configuration space integrals are likely blind to the topology of this moduli space.\end{remark}